stastnypremysl/lsql-csv/README.md

 What a nice oneliner (twoliner)!

 ### Documantion of language
 Each column have number and may have name.
-If the source of column is stdio, then they can be addressed by @N or @NAME syntax.
 If the source is file and have been given a name XXX by a user and can be addressed by XXX.N or XXX.NAME.
-It can be also addressed using &M.N syntax, where M is m-th input file.
+It can be also addressed using &M.N syntax, where M is m-th input file or stdio.

 Each command is made from blocks separated by comma.
 There are these types of blocks.